tkw1536/sip/docs/inspector.md

 The interface is split into several tabs.
 Each tab is documented below.

+Each tab usually contains a main panel, as well as an expandable sidebar with additional controls.

 **NOTE**: This documentation is still a work-in-progress.

 ## The Pathbuilder Tab